rafaelherik/python-api-in-containers/SOLUTION.md

  ```

- Before installing the release one step is needed: Create a new secret to store the EXTERNAL_INTEGRATION_KEY :
+ Before releasing the installation, create a new secret to store EXTERNAL_INTEGRATION_KEY:

 ``` yaml
 apiVersion: v1